cytoscape/enrichment-map-webapp/README.md

 ## Getting started

+**N.b. you can use [public service instances](https://github.com/BaderLab/sysadmin/blob/master/websites/em.env) for your local development to obviate local service dependencies.**  [See below for details.](#dependent-services)

 - Windows Cloning

   - The `public` directory includes symlinks, which most versions of Windows Git will not correctly clone by default.
 Make sure to clone using the following command: